 National Art Museum of Romania is widely acknowledged as housing national and world treasures stretching back to the Middle Age.

 It displays thousands of pieces from medieval icons to some masterpieces by sculptor Constantin Brancusi.

 It also features works of national painters such as: Theodor Pallady, Nicolae Tonitza, Theodor Aman, Nicolae Grigorescu and Gheorghe Petrascu.

 Universal Gallery – divided into European Art and Oriental Art – features masterworks of painters like Rubens, Monet, Rembrandt and El Greco.

-The book “New Library Buildings of the World” (Shanghai, 2003) mentions it among the 100 most beautiful libraries.
+According to “New Library Buildings of the World” book published in Shanghai (2003) this is in top 100 most beautiful libraries.